Online Tutor For English

 3. After studying the four paragraph essay, carefully read its three-paragraph version to contrast differences and compare similarities.
 Compare similarities and contrast differences between the two essays.

 5. Now, write down all the ideas you think of for your main topic sentence.
 See main topic sentence, supporting sentences.
+Make sure you have a main topic statement in a complete sentence(s).

 6. Do you have sufficient information on your topic?
 If not, do your research.
 Then go on to the next step.